 The proposed resolution has China's backing, diplomats said.

-"This looks like a desperate bid to prevent further confirmation that the Syrian government, like ISIS, repeatedly used chemical weapons in violation of international law," said Louis Charbonneau, the UN director at Human Rights Watch.
+"This looks like a desperate bid to prevent further confirmation that the Syrian government, like ['Islamic State'], repeatedly used chemical weapons in violation of international law," said Louis Charbonneau, the UN director at Human Rights Watch.

 The Russian mission to the UN did not immediately respond to an AFP request for comment.